2013–2020 Ford Fusion Common Problems

 Ignition Switch

-When you put the vehicle in park, you can’t take the key out of the ignition.
-The shifter assembly itself, the internals may wear out or get damaged.
-The ignition switch may need to be replaced.
+You can’t take the key out of the ignition when you put the vehicle in park.
+The shifter assembly and its internals may wear out or be damaged, and the ignition switch may need to be replaced.

 Power Steering Fluid Leak

-When you’re going down the road and turning the wheel and hearing a whining noise, that’s probably because your power steering is low.
-A damaged hose could probably end up causing a leak.
+When you’re going down the road, turning the wheel, and hearing a whining noise, your power steering is probably low.
+A damaged hose could cause a leak.
 The power steering pump is located on the passenger side.

-The Ford Fusion uses MERCON V, which is automatic transmission fluid.
+The Ford Fusion uses MERCON V, which is an automatic transmission fluid.

 Water Pump

-Coolant leaking from the engine, behind the AC compressor, or behind the alternator is a typical sign that the water pump must be bad.
+A coolant leak from the engine, behind the AC compressor, or the alternator is a typical sign that the water pump must be bad.
 The weep hole right behind the alternator allows coolant to leak out.
 If there is a problem with the water pump in this vehicle, it must be driven by a timing change.

-If coolant is present in this area, it’s most likely the water pump, and it needs to be replaced.
+If coolant is present in this area, it’s most likely the water pump and must be replaced.